sciencemediacenter/DataCollection/README.md

 ## Licence <a name = "licence"></a>

-All datasets are licensed under GPL-3 and a copy of this license is included in the repository.
+The datasets in this repository may be subject to different licenses.
+Please refer to the "License" section in the respective dataset overview page.